dardevetdidier/blitz/README.md

 * When you start application there are no tournaments running.
 You have to load a tournament or create a new one in Tournament Menu.
 After you've loaded a tournament you can create a new round.
 * Create a new tournament.
+You can choose to add a player saved in database or to add him manually.(If players' database is empty you have to add players manually).
-The program automaticaly saves information of the players and the tournament.
+  The program automaticaly saves information of the players and saves the tournament.
 * Create a new round.
   * A tournament consists of 4 rounds.
   * The program creates pairs according to the Swiss system.